Oh, how you love it!

 The Solution: Give yourself several options during writing, and it will be easy to choose a great one during editing!
 This is mainly about line editing.
 It’s a little trick I have never seen mentioned anywhere else, but I do it all the time: Whenever in doubt which of two or more sentences or words to write, you write down all of them.
 Later choose one of them in editing.

 If you write by hand, write the alternate words or phrases in small letters above your first version.
 If you write on the PC, use slashes between your versions (“/”).
-I have done this countless times while writing this very post, and I know that during editing, in most cases it will only take me a second to choose the perfect option.
+I have done this countless times while writing this very post, and I know that during editing, in most cases it will only take me a second to choose the better option.

 This can also help a bit with developmental editing; for example, imagine trying two slightly different reactions for a character, and giving him two alternative dialogue lines to choose from.
 Test this trick, you might love it!
 You will see, most of the time it will become a no-brainer which version to choose.